-Go to the Builder panel of YOOtheme Pro and open the Element Library by clicking the white space with the plus icon where you want to add an element to the layout.
-The Element Library will open in a lightbox.
+Open the YOOtheme Pro page builder and click the Plus icon to add an element to the layout.
+The element library will open in a modal.

 |Alert||Display an error message.|